 Constitutions concern different levels of organizations, from sovereign states to companies and unincorporated associations.
 A treaty which establishes an international organization is also its constitution, in that it would define how that organization is constituted.
 The Constitution of India is the longest written constitution of any sovereign country in the world, containing 444 articles in 22 parts, 12 schedules and 118 amendments, with 146,385 words in its English-language version.

-After a meeting of different committees, a drafting committee was formed under the chairmanship of Dr Bhim Rao Ambedkar, the chief architect of the Constitution of India.
-Thereafter, the committee had prepared a draft constitution and submitted it to the Assembly on November 1947, but it took more than two to give it the final touch amid debates and amendments.
+After a meeting of different committees, a drafting committee was formed under the chairmanship of Dr. Bhim Rao Ambedkar, the chief architect of the Constitution of India.
+Thereafter, the committee had prepared a draft constitution and submitted it to the Assembly in November 1947, but it took more than two to give it the final touch amid debates and amendments.
 Finally, on 26 November 1949, the process was completed and the Constituent Assembly adopted the Constitution.

 3. The Original Hand Written Copies Of The Constitution Are Kept In Helium-filled Cases In The Library Of The Parliament House

 This book is one of 1,000 photolithographic reproductions of the Constitution of the Republic of India.
 The illustrations represent styles from the different civilizations of the subcontinent, ranging from the prehistoric Mohenjodaro, in the Indus Valley, to the present.
 The calligraphy in the book was done by Prem Behari Narain Raizda.
 It was illuminated by Nandalal Bose and other artists, published by Dehra Dun, and photolithographed at the Survey of India Offices.